UPPMAX/HPC-python/docs/day2/ml.rst

    - Get a general overview of installed ML/DL tools at HPC2N, UPPMAX, and LUNARC.
    - Get started with ML/DL in Python.
    - Code along and demos (Kebnekaise, Rackham/Snowy, Cosmos and Tetralith).
+   - We will not learn about:
+      - How to write and optimize ML/DL code.
+      - How to use multi-node setup for training models on CPU and GPU.

 Introduction